teemWerk/well-tempered-clavicle/clavicle/README.md

 # clavicle

-A script for Overtone to play music with an accompanying app made in openFrameworks.
+A clojure script for Overtone to play music with an accompanying application made in openFrameworks.
 The two communicate over OSC.

 ## Usage